Croydon/tuda-vr-parkour-study/readme.md

     * I have only added the full questions, including explanations, in the `study/` directory, but those are identical for both the pre-study and the final study
     * All questions and explanations are translated to both English and German
   * Automatic logs
-  * TODO: Checklist for the study instructor to ensure that every participant gets the same information and taks in the same order etc.
+  * TODO: Checklist for the study instructor to ensure that every participant gets the same information and tasks in the same order etc.
   * TODO: Digitalized observation notes taken during the study about behaviour and verbal remarks of participants

 Here are some videos: